 account key file straight to the location where you need it.
 Also, on most operating

-gcloud tool automatically adjusts file permissions so that the file
+systems, the gcloud CLI automatically adjusts file permissions so that the file

 is only accessible by you.